City of Newton, MA

 Wash your hands and surfaces often!

 - Wash your hands for at least 20 seconds before, during, and after preparing food, and before eating.
-Always wash your hands after handling uncooked meat, chicken and other poultry, seafood, flour, or eggs.

 - Rinse fresh fruits and vegetables under running water